borg-z/swissknife/README.md

  - Finding shortest path between device A and B with ports.
 The application wors with rings and difficult topologi.
  - Writing trunk vlan to the necessary ports.
  - Writing Access port
  - Supported Raisecom, Dlink switches.
-Some function supported for cisco routers, ubiquity devices
+Some functions are supported on cisco routers, ubiquity devices
  - Template generator.
 Based on jinja2 template engine.

 ### Youtube demo